codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 max-width="50%"
 %}

-You can also click on *Add shared configuration* directly from the three dots menu for the same functionality.
+> You can also click on *Add shared configuration* directly from the three dots menu for the same functionality.

 This concludes the Helm setup for Codefresh.
 Now you can use the Helm freestyle step in the pipeline `codefresh.yml` file.

-Note that this step is only needed in pipelines that actually upload/fetch Helm charts from/to Helm repositories.
-If you have a pipeline that directly installs a Helm chart from the git filesystem, there is no need to import a Helm configuration.